Parents of Haldane actors spent years in Broadway production

 She and Levy are finding parallels to some of today’s prevailing issues.
 “With Fantine, you have a woman who is forced into things just because she has a child to provide for,” says Levy.
 “She’s just trying to live her life and not be forced into anything.”

 What Maddy, a sophomore, loves most about the show is “how it connects right from the beginning.
 It goes in immediately from prison to the factory and the poor; all the characters and their stories are connected.”
 Her director concurs.
 “It’s fast-paced,” says Mechalakos.
 “Every scene jumps and there’s no waste, no filler of boring material.”

 Are their parents providing any “coaching”?
 “For the most part our dad stayed out of it, although he did say it was OK if I wanted to shave my head for the part,” said Maddy.
 “He sings around the house, all the time.
 He’s been singing a lot of Les Miz recently.”
 Levy adds: “My mom sings around the house.
 Lately, we joke-sing the guy parts.”

 Les Misérables will be performed three times: on Friday, March 16, and Saturday, March 17, at 7 p.m., and on Sunday, March 18, at 2 p.m.
 Tickets are $15, or $8 for students (seniors are admitted free) at the door.
 For the matinee performance, children under age 8 will be admitted free with a paid adult admission.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.